Alzheimer's drug from Eisai and Biogen slows cognitive decline, side-effects in focus | Health

 Alzheimer's drug from Eisai and Biogen slows cognitive decline, side-effects in focus

 At 18 months, 68% of trial participants treated with lecanemab had amyloid clearance, Eisai said.
-Two deaths - both from brain hemorrhages - have been reported among participants in a trial extension - a 65-year-old woman who received a type of medicine known as tissue plasminogen activator to clear blood clots after suffering a stroke and an 87-year-old who was on the blood thinner Eliquis.
+The drug also lowered levels of tau, a different protein that forms toxic tangles inside brain cells.
+The two deaths from brain hemorrhages that were reported in the follow-on study were a 65-year-old woman who received a type of medicine known as tissue plasminogen activator to clear blood clots after suffering a stroke and an 87-year-old who was on the blood thinner Eliquis.

-Eisai said it believes the two deaths "cannot be attributed to lecanemab."
-Cheung said Eisai has protocols in place for monitoring brain swelling and sees no need for restrictions on which patients might be eligible for lecanemab treatment.
+Eisai said it believes the deaths "cannot be attributed to lecanemab."
+The company has protocols in place for monitoring brain swelling and sees no need for restrictions on which patients might be eligible for lecanemab, Ivan Cheung, Eisai's U.S. chairman, told Reuters in an interview.

 Dr. Howard Fillit, chief science officer at the Alzheimer's Drug Discovery Foundation, said doctors always balance the benefits and risks of therapies.
 "Currently, I would hesitate to give this drug to someone on blood thinners," he said.
 The U.S. Food and Drug Administration is slated to decide by Jan.
 6 whether to approve lecanemab under its "accelerated" review program, which requires proof that a drug can impact a biomarker associated with a disease, such as reduction of amyloid beta in the brain.